lagimik/PartnerCrucible/DataAISolutionArea.md

 Source | Description | Notes
 :----- | :-----  | :-----
-[PArtner Learning Plan Resources for Azure OpenAI](https://microsoft.github.io/PartnerResources/azure/data-analytics-ai/openai) | This document is under active development.
+[Partner Learning Plan Resources for Azure OpenAI](https://microsoft.github.io/PartnerResources/azure/data-analytics-ai/openai) | This document is under active development.
 Please check regularly for updates | Microsoft US
 [OpenAI Learning Collection](https://sway.office.com/YLu2lOkCjvtNCHZC?ref=Link) | From Quickstarts to L100, L200, L300, and L400 content| Microsoft GPS Canada
 [Introduction to Azure OpenAI Service](https://learn.microsoft.com/en-us/training/modules/explore-azure-openai/) | Understand how you can use Azure OpenAI to build solutions against AI models within Azure.| Microsoft Learn
 [Azure OpenAI Workshop](https://github.com/Azure/azure-openai-workshop) | In this workshop, you will learn how to use the Azure OpenAI service to create AI powered solutions.
 You will get hands-on experience with the latest AI technologies and will learn how to use Azure OpenAI API.| GitHub